 Searching for stability in a wild housing market

-The changes, which have been implemented by Canada’s Office of the Superintendent of Financial Institutions Opens in a new website (or OSFI), are designed to help ensure borrowers can truly afford the home they’re seeking to purchase.4
+The changes, which have been implemented by Canada’s Office of the Superintendent of Financial Institutions Opens a new website in a new window (or OSFI), are designed to help ensure borrowers can truly afford the home they’re seeking to purchase.4

 The changes are also expected to help stabilize a national housing market that has been white-hot and rather tumultuous for the past couple years.
 The most pressing need for change has been, arguably, in major urban centres like Toronto, Vancouver and Montreal, where competition for a limited number of homes has been fierce.5